• References

 Firefighters are working the 24 fire, which started Wednesday, March 18, 2026, south of Colorado Springs.
 It has burned more than 7,300 acres as of Monday morning.
 No injuries have been reported and the fire is burning on Fort Carson Army base on the east side of Colorado 115.
 (Courtesy Colorado Division of Fire Prevention and Control)

 The fire was mapped at 7,385 acres early Monday morning, up from 4,900 acres Sunday morning.
 Some of that growth is because of crews setting back burns Sunday to get ahead of the flames.
+Monday evening officials said they had about 24% containment of the fire’s perimeter.
 The fire is burning in parts of Fremont, El Paso and Pueblo counties.

 Type of Story: News